 It was the last straw when they suspended my account again earlier last year so I took the steps to find a better host — which I gladly did, and I am very contented with SiteGround!
 I absolutely recommend them to anyone.
 Why so?

 - They offer quality hosting for a VERY affordable price.
 One other hosting provider that I have been considering was BlueHost but I have found out that they are related to HostGator (they are owned by the same company) so that reduced my confidence in them.
 I have even heard of friends that had problems with BlueHost suddenly going down, etc. so because of that and more, I decided not to go with them.
 SiteGround on the other hand, rarely has down times!
 They have superb security protocols, lightning-fast loading times for websites, and my travel blogger friends recommend it too.
 What’s more is that they are cheaper than BlueHost!
-For a basic plan in SiteGround, it can only cost $3.95 (Php 175+) per month and your domain name also comes for FREE!
+For a basic plan in SiteGround, it can only cost $3.95 (Php 175+) per month!
 Are you excited yet?
 I am for you!

 - They are user-friendly AND beginner-friendly.
 Their interface is perfect and clear.
 Additionally, they have a large and easy-to-understand knowledge base full of resources that can answer any question that you may have.
 Otherwise…